-EUL632: Non Strab VT; strab/amb VT.
-(2 credit hours didactic/1 credit hour lab, taught by Eulji faculty in South Korea)
+EUL632: Non Strab VT; Strab/Amb VT.
+(3 credit hours - 2 credit hours didactic/1 credit hour lab, taught by Eulji faculty in South Korea)

 This course will cover the diagnosis and management of non-strabismic binocular vision conditions including anomalies of the vergence, accommodation, and ocular motor systems.
 A range of treatment options will be discussed, including lenses, prisms, and vision therapy.
 Active vision therapy utilizing a sequential approach will be emphasized.